RickStrahl/WestWindWebConnection-Documentation/User-Guide/Web-Connection-Configuration-and-Deployment/The-Web-Connection-HTML-Administration-Page/Web-Connection-ISAPI-Error-log-wcErrors-txt.md

-﻿Web Connection is an ISAPI DLL that runs inside of IIS.
+Web Connection is an ISAPI DLL that runs inside of IIS.
 Since it's a system level component errors don't show on the console, so all errors are logged into a file that you can examine.
 The file is called wcErrors.txt and goes into the Web Connection temporary file path.
 Note IUSR_ must have Full Access in this directory in order to create the log and write to it.

 The maintenance page contains a Show DLL Errors link you can use to view the log.